CrazyForks/VisualClassBytes/README.md

 ## VisualClassBytes

-IDEA plugin for Java class bytecode editor.
+IDEA plugin for Java class bytecode editor, based on ASM and BCEL.

 ## Features